Q: How do I place a bid?

 Q: Why do you ask for a Twitter account?

-A: Eventually, we aim to use a DID (Decentralized ID) reputation system built on lightning, but for now Twitter is a good anchor and provides "proof of human."
+A: We are in the process of transitioning to Nostr, but for now Twitter is a good anchor and provides "proof of human."
 We don't pull any information from your Twitter account except for your profile picture and the images for your auction.
 Bitcoin Twitter has a huge network effect and will help you sell your listing!

 Q: Is Plebeian Market open source?